 - You have to also keep in mind that sometimes there is no one responsible for our unhappiness.
 Sometimes it’s our own fears and insecurities that close the doors to our well-being.

-Learn to spot these sources of internal sabotage and defeat them.
+Therefore, learn to spot these sources of internal sabotage, defeat them, and move on.
 It will always be worth the effort.